-As we get ready to start a new school year, we want to share with you important information regarding sharing the road with the new Yellow School Buses starting on the first day of school on August 24.
+As we get ready to start a new school year, we want to share with you important information regarding sharing the road with Yellow School Buses.

 Please read this important message from the Mill Valley Police Department:

 Mill Valley elementary school and middle school students are going to have the option to take school buses this school year, starting on Wednesday, August 23.
 While we are very excited about this program, and the opportunities it will provide for our students and their parents, we want to make sure our community is knowledgeable about the laws involved with the implementation of the school bus system.